skrtdev/NovaGram/docs/errors_handling.md

 - `TooManyRequestsException` (429)
 - `BadGatewayException` (502) (yes, sometimes it happens)

-These exception are exactly the same as the main one.
+These can be treated like the main one.